 - Introductory APR: 0% on balance transfers for 18 months and on purchases for 6 months.

 - Transfer Fee: 3%, for each balance transfer

 - Bonus: n/a

-- Cashback Rewards: % cash back on up to $1,500 in purchases at Gas Stations from July through September 2013 with free and easy sign-up.
+- Cashback Rewards: 5% cash back on up to $1,500 in Restaurant and Movie purchases from January through March 2014 with free and easy sign-up.
 Unlimited 1% cash back on all other purchases.

 - Note: A very solid card all around with great cash back rewards!